Guide to ISAs: allowances and rules explained

 The tax year runs from 6 April to 5 April.
 Each tax year, you can either open a new ISA or top up an existing ISA until you reach your annual allowance.
 You’ll then earn tax-free interest on your whole balance every year.

-You can choose to open and save money in a cash ISA, an investment ISA or split your allowance between one of each in any single tax year.
+You can choose to open and save money in a cash ISA, an investment ISA, (or an innovative finance ISA or Lifetime ISA – though we don’t offer these) – or a combination of all 4 in a single tax year.

 A cash ISA may suit you best if you’re simply looking for a low-risk savings option with easy access to your money.
 If you’re prepared to take on some risk for a potentially higher return, you might want to consider an investment ISA.

 Variable or fixed – depending on the cash ISA you choose

 Investment returns linked to the performance of stock market investments.
 Variable interest rate paid on cash balances.